 Why Do I Love Going Back to Japan?

-As I return to Japan every few years, I’m able to experience the country and its spectacular visual elements with new eyes.
+As I return to Japan every year, I’m able to experience the country and its spectacular visual elements with new eyes.
 As the seasons change, so do the views!

 A great way to experience Japan besides visiting temples and gardens is to take pictures of local festivals and other cultural events.
-Some popular ones are Awa-Odori from Shikoku‘s Tokushima city (pictured above), Nebuta Matsuri from Aomori in the Tohoku region, and the annual Sapporo Snow Festival.
+Some popular ones are Awa-Odori from Shikoku‘s Tokushima city, Nebuta Matsuri from Aomori in the Tohoku region, and the annual Sapporo Snow Festival.

 For me, Japanese garden art prints bring me back to a special time of traveling with my family and being immersed in a culture so different from my own.
 My Japanese photography represents a unique and sometimes challenging vision of a country that changes—and changes me—every time I go back.